Bellshill: Population increase

+Contemporary history

+Maternity services were provided at Bellshill Maternity Hospital until the hospital was closed in 2001.
 According to a report by the Halifax Building Society, in the first quarter of 2005 Bellshill was the UK's property hot spot with a 46% rise in house prices.
 This took the average property price to £105,698 (according to reports published April 2005).
 Reflecting an increase in new Muslim immigrant populations from east Asia, in 2006, a new mosque was opened in the Mossend area of Bellshill.
 It has become one of the largest mosques in Scotland.

 The streetscape project, a plan to regenerate and modernise the town centre, commenced Apr 2007 and was completed nearly three years later.
 The project, created a one-way system on the main street and provided more space for pedestrians.

 Education

 Bellshill once had six primary schools, including Belvidere Primary School.
 This was closed in early June 2010 and has now been demolished.

 Holy Family Primary School was founded in 1868.
 It moved to new buildings in 1907 to accommodate the influx of Lithuanian, Polish and Irish Catholics seeking work in the area.
 Other primary schools include Sacred Heart Primary, Mossend Primary, Noble Primary, St. Gerard's Primary, and Lawmuir Primary.

 There are two fairly large secondary schools, Bellshill Academy and Cardinal Newman High School, a Catholic school.